 Shopify’s growth shows no signs of slowing down.
 The company is becoming more profitable, popular, and more complete (in terms of features) with each passing year.

 But where does it go from here?
-Can it conquer Asian markets like China or Japan where small business ecommerce aren’t quite as popular?
+Can it conquer Asian markets like China or Japan where small business ecommerce stores aren’t quite as popular?
 And can it make its mark in Europe, where open-source systems are preferred?

-One thing is for sure, seeing how fast the business is moving, it will be fascinating to keep track of these statistics in the years to come.
+One thing is for sure – seeing how fast the business is moving, it will be fascinating to keep track of these statistics in the years to come.

-Let us know what you think about Shopify’s market share in the comments below!
+And please let us know what you think about Shopify’s market share in the comments below!